Lower Connecticut River Valley Planning Region Health Data

 What is the life expectancy in Lower Connecticut River Valley Planning Region?

-Life expectancy data for Lower Connecticut River Valley Planning Region is currently being processed from CDC records.
+Life expectancy data for Lower Connecticut River Valley Planning Region is not available in the current dataset.

 How does Lower Connecticut River Valley Planning Region health compare to the Connecticut average?